Computer Science Academics

 In this beginning programming course at the SI, without an emphasis on algebraic concepts, students will first learn the basics (data types, variables, arithmetic and Boolean expressions, control structures, etc.) in the Python language.
 The concepts encompassed in this portion of the course are similar to those learned in the beginning of any introductory programming course.
 Once the students grasp these building blocks, students will be introduced to the pyGame package that allows for programmers to more easily build video games in Python.
 Students will learn how to draw, move, and interact with objects.
 For the remainder of the course, students will learn about functions and lists to create a video game on their own with guidance.

-The introductory programming course at the SI for students with a solid mathematical foundation, up to Algebra II.
-Students will first learn the basics (data types, variables, arithmetic and Boolean expressions, control structures, etc.) in the Python language.
-The concepts encompassed in this portion of the course are similar to those learned in the beginning of any introductory programming course.
-Once the students grasp these building blocks, students will be introduced to the pyGame package that allows for programmers to more easily build video games in Python.
-Students will learn the details of calculating collisions between objects and other mathematics frequently used in video games.
-For the remainder of the course, students will learn both more advanced features of Python, including functions and lists and learn enough pyGame to create their own video game.
-By the end of the course, students will be able to write stand-alone Python programs that utilize sets of data to make calculations and write basic games using pyGame with a game loop, displaying moving objects on the screen, object collision detection, and other common components of games.
+The programming course at the SI for students who have taken at least one programming course (AP Computer Science Principles, for example).
+Students will first review the basics (data types, variables, arithmetic and Boolean expressions, control structures, etc.) in the Python language.
+Once the students grasp these building blocks, students will be introduced object-oriented program design and get a little practice developing their own classes.
+Once classes are introduced, students will learn how to use the pyGame package that allows for programmers to more easily build video games in Python.
+Students will focus on writing basic games using pyGame with a game loop, displaying moving objects on the screen, object collision detection, and other common components of games via an object-oriented design focus.

 Level 3: Introduction to Competitive Programming